citp/privacy-policy-historical/g/ga/gam/gamesheep.com.md

 \- password reminder
 \- internal messages from other users

 GameSheep.com also sends newsletters, periodically.
 Subscribing to the newsletters is optional and free for all users.
 GameSheep.com newsletters contain new site games and top members.
-Ocasionally GameSheep.com sends promotional newsletters on behalf of our customers.
+Occasionally GameSheep.com sends promotional newsletters on behalf of our customers.
 Your personal information is NOT shared to any third party without your prior consent.

 Additional information collected for each sent newsletter is: